University of Texas at El Paso Academic Catalog

 • The TEAS test is an internet-based, multiple-choice exam that assesses a student's abilities in four essential subject areas: reading, math, science, English and language usage.

-• Students are required to earn a composite score of 62% or higher.
+• Students are required to earn a composite score of 65% or higher, with a reading score of 60% or higher and a science score of 50% or higher.

 • Test scores that are at or above the minimum required score are valid for 5 years.

-• The College of Nursing strongly suggests that students take the TEAS while taking the pre-professional courses, but prior to the designated admission cycle to enter the Phase 2 nursing courses.
-Please refer to the Applications and Deadlines website for TEAS deadlines .
+• The College of Nursing strongly suggests that students take the TEAS while taking the pre-professional courses nursing courses.
+The TEAS is required for registration 7days prior to the start of NURS 2502.

-• The College of Nursing strongly recommends for students to prepare for the TEAS test.
-Students can purchase the TEAS study material and online practice assessments through ATI Ttesting.
+• The College of Nursing strongly recommends students to prepare for the TEAS test.
+Students can purchase the TEAS study material and online practice assessments through ATI Testing.

-• Students can register for the TEAS by logging on to ATI Ttesting.
+• Students can register for the TEAS by logging on to ATI Testing.

 Graduation Requirements